coracle-social/pomade/INTEGRATION.md

 Before integrating Pomade, ensure you have:

 1. **Running Signer Services**: At least 2-3 signer services running and accessible via Nostr relays.
 These **must** be run by multiple independent parties who are not likely to collude to steal user keys.
-2. **Running Mailer Service**: A mailer service configured to send validation/recovery emails.
-You may want to run this yourself if you want control over how emails are branded.
-It's also possible to create a mailer that uses a recovery method other than email.
+Signers handle email delivery directly.
-3. **Nostr Relay Access**: Configured relays that both your client and signers can access
+2. **Nostr Relay Access**: Configured relays that both your client and signers can access
-4. **User's Nostr Key**: A nostr private key (either existing or newly generated)
+3. **User's Nostr Key**: A nostr private key (either existing or newly generated)

 ## Core Concepts

 ### Components

 - **Client**: Your application that requests signatures on behalf of users.
 Each session uses a temporary session-specific key.
 - **Signer**: Headless services that store key shares and collaborate to create threshold signatures.
 Identified by Nostr public keys.
-- **Mailer**: Service that sends one-time passwords to users via email (or other methods) but never accesses key material.
+Signers also handle sending OTP codes via email for recovery flows.

 ### Threshold Signatures